gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 tensor.
 This is the correct value when using *Dense* layers, *Conv1D* layers, RNN layers, and *Conv2D* layers with *data_format* set to *"channels_last".* But in the niche use case of *Conv2D* layers with *data_format* set to *"channels_first"*, the features axis is axis 1; the *axis* argument in *BatchNormalization* should accordingly be set to 1.

+#### Depthwise separable convolution
+There's a layer you can use as a drop-in replacement for *Conv2D* that will make your model lighter (fewer trainable weight parameters) and faster (fewer floating-point operations) and cause it to perform a few percentage points better on its task.
+That is precisely what the *depthwise separable convolution* layer does (*SeparableConv2D*).
+This layer performs a spatial convolution on each channel of its input, independently, before mixing output channels via a pointwise convolution.